jss367/antools/_posts/2025-08-09-media-separated.md

     id: new_animals_with_tools-a48524782e4cfd0701214c984cfc2ca318ed2f29
 ---

-This page renders videos first and images after, using separate `videos` and `images` front matter arrays.
+This post renders videos first and images after, using separate `videos` and `images` front matter arrays.